abentkamp/odp/README.md

 ## Proof Verification

 The `verification` directory contains our Lean formalization of the proof of our ODP composition theorem.
+The main theorem (Theorem 7) is can be found in the file `main.lean`.
+The file `diff_private.lean` defines differential privacy and output differential privacy.
+The file `adversary.lean` defines the role of the adversary and the ODP algorithm.
+The file `induction_step.lean` contains the crucial lemma (Lemma 17) for the induction step of the main theorem.
+The files prefixed by `missing` contain required lemmas that were missing in Lean's library, but are not specific to the ODP composition theorem.

+### Setup:

 * Install Lean: https://leanprover-community.github.io/get_started.html
 * Run `leanproject get-mathlib-cache` in the `verification` directory